ICAO PRACTICE TEST VIDEO

 This is standard procedure, but when the maintenance was complete the worker forgot to remove the tape.

-It was the small oversight with tragic results.
+It was a small oversight with tragic results.

 AeroPeru was a deadly lesson about how dependent pilots have become on their automated flight systems.